UniMath/agda-unimath/src/foundation/universal-property-family-of-fibers-of-maps.lagda.md

 ## Definitions

-### The dependent universal property of the fibers of a map
+### The dependent universal property of the family of fibers of a map

 Consider a map `f : A → B` and a type family `F : B → 𝒰` equipped with a lift `δ : (a : A) → F (f a)` of `f` to `F`.
 Then there is an evaluation map